Cairns Hockey Association | About Us

 To all our locals, players, parents, supporters and spectators alike, we welcome you back and promise you an exciting 2016 season.
 We urge you all to support your clubs in their endeavors to grow our sport and accept the challenges that lay ahead.

-We welcome you to our Cairns Hockey, playing the game for nearly 90 years!
+We welcome you to our Cairns Hockey, playing the game for 90 years!

 Cairns Hockey | Quick Facts

-Cairns Hockey was established over 90 years ago to administer hockey in the Cairns region.
+Cairns Hockey was established in 1927/28 nearly 92 years ago to administer hockey in the Cairns region.
 It has grown into a vibrant hockey association with four (4) clubs – Brothers, Saints, Souths and Stingers – with strengthening relationships with Tableland teams, beginning to participate in the local competition.
 Its home is at the exciting Cairns North Sporting Precinct on Lake Street.
 Over 118 teams from Under 10 to Masters – male and female during the winter season , 60 plus teams playing Indoor.
 Social and Walking Hockey also enjoy the sport.
 There is a balance of participation opportunities, talent pathway options as well as volunteer roles within the sport.

 Cairns Regional Hockey Centre’s facilities include: